hexa-org/policy-orchestrator/CONTRIBUTING.md

 work in progress as well as the list of items in our backlog.
 If you want to be assigned to a user story, contact the maintainers.

+### Golang coding conventions

+* Intentions should be clear - we highly recommend [Goland](https://www.jetbrains.com/go/) for real-time linting
+* Functions should _not_ be documented with comments unless describing why; described why, not what
+* Ignoring errors should be rare but explicit and marked with an underscore; `db.Exec(` versus `_, _ = db.Exec(`
+* Favor passing structs by value not reference; favor immutability
+* Avoid locking or sleeping
+* Avoid short, ambiguous names; favor clarity
+* Support package names should end in `*support`
+* Favor [Pack](https://buildpacks.io) for building containers
+* Ensure everything runs locally via `docker compose`
+* Favor a single repository; to move quickly
+* Favor replace-ability
+* Ensure all code is tested
+* Tests should be in their own package `package metricssupport_test` - with no access to private functions
+* Test package names should include `*_test`
+* Avoid mocking database tests
+* Avoid mocking HTTP tests
+* Local unit, integration, and acceptance tests should run within a few seconds, not minutes
+* Refactor ruthlessly

 ### Create a new provider

 The Hexa project has several providers for integrating with different cloud platforms or systems (Google, Microsoft, Amazon, etc.).
 If you would like to extend Hexa and build a new integration - go for it!
 We will be here to support your effort along the way.
-New providers an be added to an existing repo or we can create a separate repo if that makes sense.
+New providers can be added to our existing repo or, we can create a separate repo if that makes sense.